sisso/rust-mud/docs/forums.md

+# Vendors

+Vendors should contain a list of ID to sell, or should items have a tag that vendor can sell?
+- each vendor will keep its own list.
+But the list can be centralized by reference files in hocon

 # Error Codes

 As first implementation is already showing, a centralized Error can get chaotic very shortly.
 A clear structure need